 What is Kyphosis?

 There are a few classifications of this disorder.
-Postural kyphosis, which can also be known as “slouching” in young people, may be corrected with resolving muscular imbalances.
-In the elderly, this condition is called “hyperkyphosis”, and it can be caused by aging or fractures.
-Scheuermann’s kyphosis is a worse condition, and it can be very painful.
-It is a “form of juvenile osteochondrosis”, and it is found in teenagers.
-In this condition, patients cannot correct their own posture, and the curve in the spine is rigid.
-It is often more painful after standing or sitting for too long, or from physical activity.
+Postural kyphosis, which can also be known simply as “slouching” in young people, may be corrected through the resolution of muscular imbalances.
+In the elderly, this condition is called “hyperkyphosis”, and it can be caused by the effects of aging or fractures.
+Scheuermann’s kyphosis is an even worse condition, and it can be very painful.
+It is a version of juvenile osteochondrosis, and it is found in teenagers.
+In this condition, patients find themselves unable to correct their own posture, and the unnatural, more severe curve in the spine is rigid.
+It is often more painful after standing or sitting for too long of a period of time, or from physical activity.
 The vertebrae and disks no longer appear normal; they are wedge-shaped or herniated.
 Patients may feel fatigue and social isolation.

 Congenital kyphosis refers to infants whose spine did not develop properly prior to their birth.
 Nutritional kyphosis can happen with a lack of vitamin D, causing rickets and softened bones.
 Some people who have not had their fractures of the vertebrae, which occurred due to external damage and injury, corrected might develop post-traumatic kyphosis.3

 Medical Treatment Options